Saint Mary of the Cross MacKillopPrint Page

-A park commemorates Australia's first saint Mary Mackillop.
+A park commemorates Australia's first saint, Saint Mary of the Cross MacKillop.
 Mary MacKillop established a small Catholic school in the Ipswich suburb of Redbank Plains in 1874.
 The school closed in 1877 after the student population dwindled to eight.
 The building which housed the original school at Redbank Plains was moved to Goodna in 1916 and is now a heritage listed solicitor's office.

 Mary Helen MacKillop (15 January 1842 – 8 August 1909) was an Australian Roman Catholic nun who, together with Father Julian Tenison Woods, founded the Sisters of St Joseph of the Sacred Heart.
 Since her death she has attracted much veneration in Australia and internationally.